Book Now Available

 Click here or on book below

-My book is for men, who have gotten stuck moving forward in their life, whether it's because of a relationship breaking up or other factors.
-There are 8 actionable steps to get unstuck and get on with your valuable life.
+My book is for men going through a divorce or relationship breaking up.
+There are 8 actionable steps to get past the relationship, get unstuck and get on with your valuable life.
+Audiobook now available too.

 First of all, I am quite proud to have been with my wife for over 20 years.
 Theories and books are one thing, but living in the real world involves sticking with the one you love for a long time and learning the best ways to work it out.

 I started out as an elementary school teacher, which as many of you probably know, gives a person lots of on the job mediation skills.
 I have done other work including casting TV commercials and a print/web design business.
 I lived in Los Angeles for 27 years, Nashville for 10 years and many areas of the South as a child and finally now happily in Sarasota.
 I began to notice that conflict was evident in all jobs and places, so several years ago I decided to return to school and get a master's degree in conflict management from Lipscomb University.
 Through working with the Nashville Conflict Resolution Center and Sumner Mediation Services Victim Offender Reconciliation Programs, I mediated many couples who had gotten so far off track that they either get physical with each other or end up yelling to the point that the police are called.
 Judges would often send these couples to mediation to work out a plan that will keep them out of the courts.
 The mediation was the first time in years most of these couples had a chance to hear each other and work together to come up with a way to get their relationship back on track....Read More...

 What Men Can Learn from Women’s Nature During Times of Stress

 Author of “Get the F Out of My Life: A Men’s Breakup Survive and Thrive Guide”